Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks: Proofs

 \begin{lem} Let $T$ be a decision tree which makes oblique splits (including axis-aligned splits) at each interior node with finite dictionary $\mc{A}$ of $m$ vectors encoding the set of allowable oblique axes.
 If $T$ has leaves between size $k$ and $2k-1$, then $T$ is a $k$-PNN predictor on $\RR^m$. \end{lem} \begin{proof} Let $\mathcal{X}$ denote the vector space of possible samples, where $x \in \mathcal{X} \subset \RR^p$.
 Since $\mathcal{A} \in \{\RR^p\}^m$, let $A \in \RR^{p \times m}$ denote the matrix whose columns are the elements of $\mathcal{A}$.
 Then $\mathcal{B} = A^T\mathcal{X} \subset \RR^m$ is a vector space of dimension at most $\min(p, m)$ in a space of dimension $m$.
 Bases of $\mathcal{B}$ correspond to bases or oblique combinations of them from $\mathcal{X}$ and so every oblique split in $\mathcal{X}$ is an axis-aligned split in $\mathcal{B}$.
 The points which fall into a leaf of $T$ are the only points which satisfy the linear system formed by the set of splits, which are the only points that fall into the hyperrectangle in $\mathcal{B}$ defined by that system.
 As any decision tree making axis-aligned splits with leaves of sizes between $k$ and $2k - 1$ is a $k$-PNN predictor \citep{lin_random_2006}, $T$ is thus a $k$-PNN predictor in $\mathcal{B} \subset \RR^m$. \end{proof}

 In this expanded feature space from which we can view oblique splits as axis-aligned, as in the above proof, we can scale down the marginals to be within $[0,1]$.
 While this space no longer satisfies the Lipschitz criteria and if $m > p$ may have a density of $0$ at all points outside of the $p$ dimensional subspace, Lemma 4 \cite{wager_estimation_2018} requires neither of these conditions from the original assumptions.
 So it holds, albeit with the finite constant $m$ instead of $p$.
 Thus Theorem 5 \citep{wager_estimation_2018} holds with simply a modified constant which doesn't change the final established asymptotics in Theorem 1 \citep{wager_estimation_2018}.
-So Theorem 1 \citep{wager_estimation_2018} holds in our oblique forest setting.
+So Theorem 1 \citep{wager_estimation_2018} holds in our oblique forest setting and we can extend Theorem 3 of \citet{athey_generalized_2018} to the oblique setting per our Theorem \ref{theorem:consis}.

-In the spirit of Guo et al. \citep{guo_estimating_2019}, we now show one of our main results that the consistent regression esimate results of \citet{athey_generalized_2018} extend to classification and so oblique random forests produce consistent estimation rules $\{p_n(y \mid x)\}_{n=1}^\infty$ of the posterior $P(Y = y \mid X = x)$ which we denote as $p(y \mid x)$.
-It is important to note that the gradient-based splitting method outlined in Section 2.3 of \citet{athey_generalized_2018} is equivalent to the CART \citep{Breiman2001} method and the gini-impurity method in the binary classification case.
-To estimate the posterior probability in a multiclass setting, we adopt the one-vs-all approach \citep{rifkin_defense_nodate}.
+\paragraph{Proof of Corollary \ref{corollary:consis}: Consistent posterior probability estimates} In the spirit of \citet{perry_random_2021}, we now prove the corollary of our previous Theorem that the consistent regression estimate results of \citet{athey_generalized_2018} extend to classification and so oblique random forests produce consistent estimation rules $\{p_n(y \mid x)\}_{n=1}^\infty$ of the posterior $P(Y = y \mid X = x)$ which we denote as $p(y \mid x)$.
+It is important to note that consistency proof is independent of the splitting mechanism at each leaf node and so switching to the Gini impurity score and away from the mean squared error score of the GRF only has the potential to affect convergence rates.